Now that all the Christmas Decor is put away, things can look a little empty around the porch.

 - Grapevine or Grapevine Wreath – I found these two at a great price.

-- Planters – If you like a DIY project try this one.
-If not, see this ready to purchase option.
+- Planters – If you like a DIY project, try this one.
+If not, see this ready-to-purchase option.

 - Light Weight Spackle – Optional

-Front Porch Planter Ideas for Winter
+Front Porch Planters for Winter Ideas

 Once all your supplies are ready, add a grapevine wreath or pieces of grapevine around the top of your planter.